postwait/node-amqp/README.md

     If set, the exchange is deleted when all queues have finished using it.

-An exchange will emit the `'declared'` event when it is declared.
+An exchange will emit the `'open'` event when it is finally declared.

 ### `exchange.publish(routingKey, message, options)`